 We’d be remiss if we didn’t mention that Starbucks opened its first Florence location at I Gigli Campi Bisenzio in April 2021.
 The global coffee chain also has a location at Florence’s Santa Maria Novella train station.

-Our Favorite Florence Cafes For Specialty Coffee
+Our Favorite Florence Coffee Shops

 Spending a week in Florence was just enough time for us to find and drink the city’s best coffee between meals.
 In other words, we ate a lot of great food in Florence AND we drank a lot of great coffee.